-Classification C positions usually require at least one year of experience in the department or related work area and include jobs such as campus guide, clinical assistant, data entry assistant, department assistant II, event assistant II, lab assistant, library aide II, and Tiger Patrol.
+Classification C positions usually require at least one year of experience in the department or related work area.

 Classification D positions normally require one or more years of experience or related course work.
-Jobs entailing extensive physical exertion, adverse working conditions, or the need for special skills are also included in this classification and include jobs such as athletic trainer, campus center house crew, campus center program assistant, computing help desk consultant I, departmental tour guide, department assistant III, event assistant III, grader, health aide, health promotions assistant, library aide III, medical transport vehicle coordinator, peer education adviser, shuttle driver, ticket associate, tutor I, and wait staff.
+Jobs entailing extensive physical exertion, adverse working conditions, or the need for special skills are also included in this classification.